Police arrest of a suspected Playa de Palma operator at Son Sant Joan airport

 Arrest at the terminal: investigators move in

-On Wednesday morning, even before the flight to Munich had closed its gate, the police struck: a man known in the Playa de Palma scene as the operator of a well-known nightclub was arrested at the Son Sant Joan terminal.
-According to the authorities, there is a European arrest warrant against him.
+On Wednesday morning, even before the flight to Munich had closed its gate, the police struck: a man known in the Playa de Palma scene as the operator of a well-known nightclub was arrested at the Son Sant Joan airport page on Aena.
+According to the authorities, there is a European Arrest Warrant explained by Eurojust against him.
 The accusation sounds serious: subsidy fraud related to COVID aid.

 The accusation in brief

 Investigators believe that the suspect applied for and received state aid from Germany through several companies between September 2020 and October 2021, which, in the prosecution’s view, he was not entitled to.
 The amount currently cited is around €700,000.
-It is not yet conclusively clarified whether the man holds German citizenship; however, he is no stranger to the Playa scene.
+It is not yet conclusively clarified whether the man holds German citizenship; however, he is no stranger to the Playa scene, as reported in Arrest in Palma: Suspicion of Subsidy Fraud Raises Questions About Controls and the Neighborhood.

 Judicial steps: pre-trial detention and possible extradition

 After the arrest, the suspect was presented to a judge; pre-trial detention was ordered.
-According to the responsible authorities, preparations for extradition are underway.
+According to the responsible authorities, preparations for extradition are underway under the European Arrest Warrant information at e-Justice.
 Until the formal conclusion of the proceedings, the person remains in a detention facility on Mallorca.
 The presumption of innocence applies – nevertheless, the case raises questions about prevention and oversight.

 Why at the airport?